pgubb/fsdkenya-credit/fsdkenya_credit.html.md

 ## 1. How large is the market for loans in Kenya?

 An estimated 76 million loans in Kenya were taken by borrowers in 2021.^[This total excludes purchases of goods on credit from shopkeepers, credit cards and loans from buyers of agricultural produce].
 Over half of these loans (54%) were mobile money overdrafts using M-PESA’s Fuliza service, and a further 12 percent were digital loans from mobile banking services (11%) or fintech apps (1%) (@fig-marketbyvol).
 Social networks (friends, family and neihbors) accounted for 20% of loans disbursed, while other informal sources such as Chamas (voluntary savings or investment groups), shopkeepers, employers or buyers collectively contributed around 10%.
-The data highlights that two-thirds of the demand for cash loans (by volume) in Kenya is satisfied through digital sources of credit, highlighting the significant role of mobile lending platforms in the market.
+The big picture that the data highlights is that that two-thirds of the demand for cash loans (by volume) in Kenya in 2021 was mediated through digital technologies, 30% was mediated through informal or relational agreements and 5% was mediated through traditional loan contracts at a financial institution.

 ::: {.cell}